lnsongxf/public.package/README.md

     $ pip install grmpy
     $ python -c "import grmpy; grmpy.test()"

-We only distribute a limited number of tests with the package.
-However, we have many more [tests](https://github.com/grmToolbox/package/tree/master/testing) set up as part of our development process.
+The last command runs several tests to check the integrity of the package.
+You can look at the tests [here](https://github.com/grmToolbox/package/blob/master/grmpy/tests/test.py).
+We have set up an additional testing infrastructure [here](https://github.com/grmToolbox/package/tree/master/testing).

 #### Online Documentation